alejandroschuler/r4ds-courses/lectures/2-r-basics.md

 - save values to variables
 - find and call R functions with multiple arguments by position and name
-- recognize vectors and vectorized functions
+- recognize and index vectors and lists
 - recognize, import, and inspect data frames
 - issue commands to R using the Rstudio script pane